 How to Become a Substitute Teacher in Arizona

-If you are interested in learning how to become a substitute teacher in Arizona, the following information will help guide you through the process.
+If you are interested in learning how to become a substitute teacher in Arizona, you must apply through the Arizona Department of Education.
+The LendingTree Education guide below offers information to help guide you through the process.
+Please verify all information before submitting your applicaton.

 Get Your Arizona Fingerprint Clearance Card